- Postgresql Dba Command Cheat Sheet

 At the command line psql, check the PostgreSQL version with the command

-.You’ll also need PostgreSQL database accessibility to try out the samples shown in this PostgreSQL cheat sheet.
+psql -V.You’ll also need PostgreSQL database accessibility to try out the samples shown in this PostgreSQL cheat sheet.

-).
+NOTE: Here are some useful tips regarding commands.
+When writing code in psql, always end your SQL statement with a semicolon (;).
 If you don’t and push Return, your code will extend to the next line of code without breaking at the place where you wanted it to end.

 Another tip for writing SQL statements is to remember to enclose your strings in PostgreSQL with singular quotes, not doubles.
-This one is correct: 'string here'
+This one is correct: 'string here' for example.
+A syntax error will happen if you use doubles.

 Finally, to quickly get away from a long results list or a command you started or completed, push CTRL+C.